google-research/torchsde/DOCUMENTATION.md

 If calculating a Stratonovich SDE, then `midpoint` , `heun` and `milstein` are more computationally expensive. `euler_heun` and `reversible_heun` are the cheapest.

-If training neural SDEs _without_ the adjoint method then accurate SDE solutions usually aren't super important - the vector fields can learn to work with the discretisation chosen - whilst computational cost often matters a lot.
+If training neural SDEs _without_ the adjoint method then accurate SDE solutions usually aren't super important (unless e.g. wanting to use a different discretisation between training and inference).
+So the vector fields can learn to work with the discretisation chosen, whilst computational cost often matters a lot.
 This makes `euler` (for Ito) or `reversible_heun` (for Stratonovich) good choices.

 If training neural SDEs _with_ the adjoint method, then specifically Stratonovich SDEs and `reversible_heun` come strongly recommended; [see the notes on adjoints](#adjoints).